VeyDlin/SankakuParser/README.md

 # Info
 This script allows you to parse and download content from SankakuComplex.
+It now supports both **chan.sankakucomplex.com** and **idol.sankakucomplex.com**.
 It supports account authentication, enabling you to:
 - Download your bookmarks
 - Access media unavailable without authentication or a premium account
 - Bypass the 50-page limit (requires a subscription)

+## ⚠️ Important Update Notice
+**If you used the old version, you need to update:**
+1. Delete all files from your old installation
+2. Download the new version
+3. Fill in your config.json again

+**How to check if you need to update:** If you only had chan support before, you need this update.

 ## Features
+- **Dual Site Support** – Works with both Chan and Idol sites

-- **Full Content Download** – Supports all media types, including videos.
+- **Full Content Download** – Supports all media types, including videos
-- **Simple Search Queries** – Use the same search syntax as SankakuComplex.
+- **Simple Search Queries** – Use the same search syntax as SankakuComplex
-- **Bookmark Downloading** – Retrieve your favorites with `fav:YOUR_USERNAME`.
+- **Bookmark Downloading** – Retrieve your favorites with `fav:YOUR_USERNAME`
-- **No Login Required** – Skip authentication by leaving login credentials blank in `config.json`.
+- **No Login Required** – Skip authentication by leaving login credentials blank in `config.json`
   - No API keys needed – just a username and password!
-- **Tag Saving** – Optionally stores all tags, useful for training neural networks.
+- **Tag Saving** – Optionally stores all tags, useful for training neural networks
-- **Content Sorting** – Automatically organizes files into separate folders by format.
+- **Content Sorting** – Automatically organizes files into separate folders by format
-- **Customizable Download Limits** – Specify the number of media files to download.
+- **Customizable Download Limits** – Specify the number of media files to download

 ## Preview
 <img src=".github/console.tag.png" style="float: left;" />
 <img src=".github/console.png" style="float: left;" />
 <img src=".github/dataset.png" style="float: left;" />

 # Usage

-### Requirements
+## Requirements
 - Python 3

-### Setup & Execution
+## Setup & Execution
-1. Edit `config.json` to add your `username` and `password` (optional).
+1. Edit `config.json` to add your username and password for Chan, Idol, or both (optional)
 2. Run `start.bat` (Windows) or `start.sh` (Linux).
-The first setup may take some time.
+The first setup may take some time
+3. Choose which site to download from when asked
-3. Follow the console prompts.
+4. Follow the console prompts
-4. Enjoy your downloads!
+5. Enjoy your downloads!